impara/OrderAuditor/DEPLOYMENT.md

 # Production Deployment Guide

-This guide covers deploying Order Auditor to a production server using Docker.
+This guide covers deploying Duplicate Guard to a production server using Docker.

 ## Prerequisites